Garnix123/capstone_project_capital_edge_investment_bank_basic_quering/README.md

-# 💼 SQL Assignment – Investor Portfolio Management System
+# 💼 Investor Portfolio Management System

 This SQL project was created as part of my **Meta Database Engineer Certificate** journey.
 It simulates a real-world investing platform, where we manage client portfolios and track their investments using relational databases.